 AIAA implements a list of useful features that aims at better results and quicker response time.
 AIAA also enables users to bring their models which provides a lot of flexibility.

 AIAA uses a scanning window mechanism to do auto-segmentation.
 AIAA chunks the input image volume into small cubes first.
-Then each cube will be sent to TRTIS to run model inference.
+Then each cube will be sent to Triton to run model inference.
 Finally, the results are aggregated and return as one segmentation mask.
-Note that the requests to TRTIS run asynchronously.

 This is the abbreviation for Deep Extreme cut in 3D.
 We combine and to train a powerful model in 3D spaces.
 Once the user provides 6 extreme points (2 at each axis) around the object of interest, the model can produce a high-quality segmentation mask fast.